youthacks/site-v3/src/content/events/scrapyard.md

   - hackclub
   - raspberry-pi
   - tldraw
+  - yubico
   - aromi-cucina
+  - nandos
-  - fireaway
+  - yifang
 ---

 We were super excited to run Scrapyard Cambridge and Scrapyard London in March 2025.
-These were all-day hackathons held at Raspberry Pi HQ in Cambridge and tldraw HQ in London.
+These were all-day hackathons held at Raspberry Pi Foundation HQ in Cambridge and tldraw HQ in London.
-Teams of teenagers worked together over around 8 hours to make the 'scrappiest projects' they could - silly, wacky, whatever they could dream of.
+Teams of teenagers worked together over 12 hours to make the 'scrappiest projects' they could - silly, wacky, whatever they could dream of.

 This was part of Scrapyard, a global event run by Hack Club, with teens in 60+ cities worldwide all taking part in one weekend.